rocketturtle/minecraft-datapacks/stonecutter_carpentry/README.md

 Extensive set of new recipes added to the stonecutter, to handle all forms of items made with planks.
 Adds recipes made from the following:

  - Acacia Logs (stripped and not), Wood (stripped and not), and Planks
+ - Bamboo Blocks (stripped and not), Planks, and Mosaic
  - Birch Logs (stripped and not), Wood (stripped and not), and Planks
+ - Cherry Logs (stripped and not), Wood (stripped and not), and Planks
  - Dark Oak Logs (stripped and not), Wood (stripped and not), and Planks
  - Jungle Logs (stripped and not), Wood (stripped and not), and Planks
  - Mangrove Logs (stripped and not), Wood (stripped and not), and Planks